mat-0/cheltenham-open-data/index.md

 - The average temperature today is 24.75˚C,
 - With highs of 24.75˚C and lows of 24.75˚C,
-- It may feel like 24.43˚C with clear sky
+- It may feel like 24.43˚C with few clouds
-- The wind speed is 1.54m/s and visibility is 10000m
+- The wind speed is 0m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 44%
+- The pressure is 1016hPa and humidity is 44%
 - The sun will rise at 03:48 and set at 20:28

 <!-- weather_marker ends -->